 Copyright (c) Photo courtesy of 123RF Stock Photo

 First a confession: I have only had a personal Internet connection at home for just over a year now.
 Before that, I used my work connection and hung around in cafés.
 Now, I can look up absolutely anything I want.
 It has changed my life to such an extent that I am beginning to wish that reality was more like my online life: I desperately want to be able to click on hyperlinks hovering over things in the real world I want to find out more about.
-(Roll on Google Glass!

 Our students cannot remember a time before the Internet.
 For them, access to the world wide web is not an amazing privilege, but a basic fact of life.
 Unfortunately, many of their teachers still think it is astounding that they can simply find out whatever you ask of them, and set insipid, overly-simple ‘content-biased’ research tasks.
 Our students can thus spend an hour or two on the Internet, cut, paste, shuffle a few things around and hand in their assignments.

 This simply will not do.
-It defeats to whole point of trying to teach them research skills in the first place.
+It defeats the whole point of trying to teach them research skills in the first place.
 Instead of encouraging independent thought, insight, critical thinking and the twin skills of analysis and synthesis, we are asking them to regurgitate facts and ideas.
 Moreover, those ideas are mostly pilfered directly from their sources.

 Plagiarism is a plague in schools, and it is spreading fast.
 If we don’t work actively and collectively towards eradicating it, we are surely doing our students a huge disservice.
 Nevermind what might happen to them if they are caught swindling ideas at university, we are teaching them that it is fine to steal (as long as you don’t get caught).
-Moreover, we are teaching them that facts are something to be found and reguritated… thinking is not required
+Moreover, we are teaching them that facts are something to be found and regurgitated… thinking is not required.

 Here follows a few pointers on stamping out the plagiarism in schools.
 (Please feel free to add your own ideas at the end of this post.)